 When I reflect over the times I have walked away from God I can break it up into 2 categories.
 Category 1, I knowingly walked away from God out of disobedience that I was aware of.
 Category 2 I unknowingly walked away from God because of lack of understanding, direction or awareness.
 Both can be equally devastating.

 God has so much grace for us that it is beyond my comprehension.
 What I so often wrestle with is not God’s grace for me but grace for myself.
 For I tend to be extremely hard on myself.
-For me this is a place that my husband and body of Christ can help me.
+For me this is a place the body of Christ can help me.
 For there gentle reminder that God’s grace is more than sufficient goes a long way in helping me have grace for myself.

 Some people need to hear that their choices were wrong because they are completely blinded by the effect their actions have on themselves and others.
 Others need more encouragement that yes their choice was wrong but that God is bigger than all our bad choices.
 There are some cases that silence may be needed but in my limited experience a brother or sister in Christ that is able to discern what a person most needs to hear is greatly needed in our modern world.